Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Introduction to the Kuramoto model under Koopman's perspective

 forming the vector field $\bm f = (f_1,...,f_N)$ of the model exist and are continuous.
 For all $j,\ell$, recalling that $W_{jj}=0$ and $\alpha_{jj} = 0$, the partial derivatives are

-which are evidently continuous functions on $\mathbb{R}^N$. \end{proof} It is often convenient to rather work with the model described in the complex plane. \begin{lemma} Let $z_j(t) = e^{i\theta_j(t)}$ with $\theta_j$ and $t$ of Def.~\ref{def:kuramoto}.
+which are evidently continuous functions on $\mathbb{R}^N$. \end{proof} It is often convenient to rather work with the model described in the complex plane. \begin{lemma} Let $z_j(t) = e^{i\theta_j(t)}$ with $\theta_j$ and $t$ as in Def.~\ref{def:kuramoto}.
 The initial value problem in $z_1,...,z_N$ related to Def.~\ref{def:kuramoto} is

 for all $j\in\{1,...,N\}$. \end{lemma} \begin{proof} The derivative of $z_j$ is $\dot{z}_j = iz_j\dot{\theta}_j$.
 Substituting Eq.~\eqref{eq:thetakur} and expressing the sine function with complex exponentials readily yields the result. \end{proof} \begin{remark} Note that $z_j(t) = e^{i\theta_j(t)}$ is not bijective when $\theta_j(t)\in\mathbb{R}$ (e.g., $\theta_j(t) = 0$ or $2\pi$ both yield $z_j(t) = 1$).
 Yet, restricting the initial condition $\vartheta_1, ...,\vartheta_N$ such that $\vartheta_j \in [0, 2\pi)$ and assuming $\theta_j(t)$ is continuous in time for all $j$ is sufficient to guarantee the correspondence of the trajectories for the dynamics in $\bm{\theta}$ and $\bm{z}$. \end{remark} Another useful formulation of the model, where all the parameters are regrouped in only one matrix, is the following. \begin{lemma} The initial value problem~(\ref{eq:zkur}-\ref{eq:z0kur}) is equivalent to